railsadminteam/rails_admin/docs/actions.md

 end
 ```

-You can copy that block and remove/add any action (1), or pass a block to customize it.
+You can copy that block and remove/add actions (1), or pass a block to customize it.
 See specific action documentation for details.

-(1) do not remove dashboard, index & show, they are needed.
+(1) do not remove dashboard, index & show, they are needed, because some redirects may end up there.